sowmyadhanakarthick/weather-dashboard-angular/README.md

 # Angular Weather Dashboard

 A responsive and accessible weather dashboard built with **Angular 20**, **RxJS**, and the **OpenWeatherMap API**.
-This application provides real-time weather data with city-based search, unit toggle (°C/°F), weather icons, and clean error handling.
+This application provides real-time weather data with city-based search, unit toggling (°C/°F), dynamic icons, and clear error handling.

 ---